 Story at a glance:

-- Daylighting in commercial buildings infuses positivity and productivity, while reducing energy use in artificial lighting.
+- Daylighting infuses positivity and productivity, while reducing energy use in artificial lighting.

-- Daylighting uses sustainable strategies to reduce the negative impact of sunlight, including heat gain and glare, while amplifying the positive effects.
+- Daylighting uses sustainable strategies to reduce the negative impact of sunlight, including heat gain and glare.

 - Inviting natural light can also help with passive heating and cooling.

-Welcoming light into commercial spaces diminishes the need for artificial lighting during the day and creates a positive working atmosphere for productivity and uplifted spirits.
+Welcoming light into buildings diminishes the need for artificial lighting during the day and creates a positive working atmosphere for productivity and uplifted spirits.
 With the implementation of the right technologies for the space, daylighting is significantly cost-effective and a sustainable and uplifting choice for lighting.

 “When light is introduced to seemingly float a roof, dematerialize a corner, or flow through the interstices between elements, these details serve to open and release traditional spatial enclosure.
 As a consequence, details of light can imbue freedom, stimulate self-reflection, and empower people,” Christine Bruckner, director of M. Moser Associates, told gb&d.